01mf02/kontroli-rs/README.md

     sudo apt install rustc

-On other systems, follow the instructions on <https://rustup.rs/>.
+For other systems, instructions are available at <https://rustup.rs/>.

 To run Kontroli on output generated from Isabelle/Pure: